Teamsphereco/TeamSphere-API/README.md

 # Teamsphere Backend
 Welcome to the backend of Teamsphere, a chat application built with Spring Boot.
 This application provides the core functionality for one-on-one chats, user authentication, and profile image storage.
-Future updates will include group chat functionality using web sockets with the STOMP protocol.
+Future updates will include group chat functionality using web sockets.

 ## Table of Contents